High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Conclusions

-Numerical examples are solved to confirm the numerical performance and advantages of SUCIn.
-Two typical but straightforward linear systems, namely a standard SDOF damped system subjected to the external force and a double-degree-of-freedom mass-spring model with the spurious high-frequency mode, are solved to test the numerical accuracy and dissipation control of SUCIn.
-SUCIn and the published schemes are used to solve three nonlinear problems.
-When adopting the same integration step size, the higher-order methods are generally superior to the lower-order ones with respect to solving nonlinear dynamics.
-In contrast, when considering the same order of accuracy and computational costs, four novel methods perform better than the published high-order schemes.
+Numerical examples are employed to validate the numerical performance and advantages of SUCI$n$.
+Two prototypical yet straightforward linear systems---a standard SDOF damped system subjected to an external force and a 2-DOFs mass-spring model featuring a spurious high-frequency mode---are solved to assess the numerical accuracy and dissipation control of SUCI$n$.
+Moreover, the SUCI$n$ and published schemes are employed to address three nonlinear problems.
+Notably, when employing same time step sizes, the higher-order methods consistently outperform lower-order ones in solving nonlinear dynamics.
+In general, considering the same order of accuracy and computational costs, the four novel methods demonstrate superior performance compared to the existing high-order schemes.